EchoGen: Generating Visual Echoes in Any Scene via Feed-Forward Subject-Driven Auto-Regressive Model: Appendix

 \subsection{Dataset}

-The Subjects200K dataset\footnote{\url{https://huggingface.co/datasets/Yuanshi/Subjects200K}}, introduced by~\citep{tan2025ominicontrol}, comprises approximately 256,000 data triplets, each consisting of a reference image, a textual prompt, and a corresponding generated sample.
-This dataset was specifically established for subject-driven generative tasks.
-The curation process began by leveraging ChatGPT-4o to generate over 30,000 diverse subject descriptions, each description portraying the same subject across multiple scenes.
-Subsequently, these descriptions were reformulated into structured prompts, each detailing a single subject in two distinct scenes.
-These prompts were then used as input for the FLUX.1-dev model to synthesize image pairs.
-In the final stage, GPT-4o was employed to filter the resulting pairs, validating both subject consistency and overall image quality.
-All images within the dataset feature a resolution exceeding 500 pixels, ensuring sufficient detail for model training.
+We train EchoGen on the filtered combination of the Subjects200K and UNO-1M synthetic datasets.
+The Subjects200K dataset\footnote{\url{https://huggingface.co/datasets/Yuanshi/Subjects200K}}, introduced by~\citep{tan2025ominicontrol}, contains approximately 256,000 triplets, each comprising a reference image, a text prompt, and a corresponding generated target image.
+It is specifically established for subject-driven generation.
+The dataset is constructed by first using GPT-4o to produce over 30,000 diverse subject descriptions that each description represents the same subject across multiple scenes.
+These descriptions are then reformulated into structured prompts, each specifying a single subject in two different scenes, which are fed into FLUX.1-dev text-to-image model to synthesize paired images.
+Finally, GPT-4o filters the generated pairs to ensure subject consistency and overall image quality.
+All images have the resolution above 500 pixels, providing sufficient detail for training.

+The UNO-1M dataset\footnote{\url{https://huggingface.co/datasets/bytedance-research/UNO-1M}}~\citep{wu2025less} comprises approximately 1M data triplets and is built in a similar manner.
+It leverages the LLM to generate diverse subject instances and scenes guided by a taxonomy tree derived from the 365 general classes of Object-365, and then employs FLUX.1 model to synthesize image pairs.
+After that, DINO-v2 and Vision–Language Models (VLMs) are further used to score and filter the generated data.
+To obtain a high-quality corpus, we use their single-object subset and additionally filter it based on the VLM scores, resulting in approximately 394,000 triplets.